 It is an error to call this function on a Process that does not have at least one Thread in a stopped state.

-This function will return true on success and false on error.
-Upon an error a subsequent call to getLastError will return details on the error.
+This function returns true on success and false on error.
+Upon an error a subsequent call to getLastError returns details on the error.

 '''

 bool readMemory(

 '''